Buying a Digital TV Set

 • Analog TV sets

-• Digital-ready sets - They should be called SDTV sets.
-These TVs are normally 480p displays with an analog tuner (for the normal channels 2 through 83) built in.
-The problem with these sets is that their maximum resolution is the low 480p SD resolution, which eliminates the HD resolutions and makes the TV essentially useless in the future if you plan to watch HDTV programs.
+• Digital-ready sets - They should be identified as standard definition (SDTV) sets.
+These TVs are normally 480p displays with a digital tuner built in.
+The problem with these sets is that their maximum resolution is the low 480p SD resolution, so if you want to watch high-definition TV, you won't be able to use these sets.

-• HDTV-ready sets - These sets are essentially computer monitors able to display 1080i/p resolution in the 16:9 aspect ratio.
-They may or may not have analog tuners built in.
+• HDTV-ready sets - These sets are essentially monitors able to display 1080i/p resolution in the 16:9 aspect ratio.
+They may or may not have tuners built in.

 • Integrated HDTV sets - These sets have a digital tuner for broadcast DTV signals integrated into an HDTV display.
 With the standards changing so much, you may end up paying for an integrated tuner that becomes obsolete.